enkidevs/curriculum/javascript/javascript-playground-questions/js-beginning-and-end-pairs/js-beginning-and-end-pairs.md

 ## Content

-> 👩‍💻 Your task is to write a program that will:
-> - **take an array as input**
-> - **output the first and last number, second and second to last, and so on**
+> 👩‍💻 Using the `numbers` array, your task is to write a program that **outputs the first and last value, second and second to last, and so on**.

-Example input array:
+Sample array:
 ```javascript
 let numbers = [1, 3, 5, 7, 9, 10, 8, 6, 4, 2];
 ```

-Example output:
+Sample output:
 ```javascript
 [1, 2]
 [3, 4]